castellanifilippo/weatheranalyzerserver/README.md

 2. **Database setup**
    - Start MySQL/MariaDB on `localhost:3306`.
    - Default user/password: `root`/`root` (you can change this in `src/main/resources/application.properties`).
-   - The default schema is `635466`.
+   - The default schema is `weather_schema`.
 It will be created and initialized automatically if missing.

 3. **Build and run**
    ```sh